zulvkr/zulvkr.github.io/src/posts/django-rest-review.md

 Maybe I'm biased, I have Homestead already set up before trying Laravel so it's a breeze to try.

 The official tutorial in Django is easy to follow but hard to understand.
-It consists of seven steps, with each step I get to know more Django magic that I don't need for a REST API.
+It consists of seven steps, with each step I get to know more of Django magic that I don't need for a REST API.
 So I stopped when I met the templating step.

 If you are like me, you should not bother with the official tutorial.